prateek100489/imageOrganizer/README.md

 The output structures are:

 Arrange media files in the year directory then create sub-directory for each month followed by sub-directories of each date.
+For this hierarchy use ```-f YYYYMMDD```

 ```
 - YYYY
   |_MM
     |_DD
 ```
 Arrange media files in the year directory then create sub-directory for each month.
+For this hierarchy use ```-f YYYYMM```
 ```
 - YYYY
   |_MM
 ```

 Arrange media files in the year directory.
+For this hierarchy use ```-f YYYY```
 ```
 - YYYY
 ```
 The media files supported are:
 ```
 - jpeg
 - jpg